-I graduated with my BS in FEG Dec 2011, started my MPS in the Fall of 2012, started my career with NYSDEC with Division of Water-Flood Protection and Dam safety at the end of March of 2013, finished the spring 2013 semester then began attending part time to complete my MPS in WRE, in July or 2014 I began working in the DEC's Division of Environmental Remediation-Spill prevention and Response and Petroleum Bulk Storage Programs.
+I graduated with my BS in FEG Dec 2011 and started my MPS in the Fall of 2012.
+I then started my career with NYSDEC with Division of Water-Flood Protection and Dam safety at the end of March of 2013, finished the spring 2013 semester then began attending part time to complete my MPS in WRE.
+In July or 2014 I began working in the DEC's Division of Environmental Remediation-Spill prevention and Response and Petroleum Bulk Storage Programs.
 Changing my job has allowed me to become trained in many things you wouldn't normally associate with engineering but it has been an amazing career opportunity.
 I love my job and am so glad I have chosen to get my BS and MPS at ESF.

 Previous Graduate Study: Drexel University (Environmental Engine)

 I am interested in solving problems associated with water resources and climate change.
 During my undergraduate and master's, I got tremendous amount of exposure in modeling and monitoring green infrastructures and stormwater management.
-Now, as I just began my first year at ESF, my research focus will be aiming towards the overlap between remote sensing and water resources.
+At ESF, my research focus on the overlap between remote sensing and water resources.
 My long term goal is to develop spatial analysis tools for solving water resource problems in a changing climate.

 Previous Lab Affiliation